 5. Ensure That You Can Take Payments Online

 To accept payments online, you’ll need a merchant account that can link to your new online payment gateway.
-You are already working with one to support the transactions from your brick and mortar business which is a plus.
-But it might be worth it for you to shop around for rates because in-person rates differ than card not present transaction rates.
-In addition to that, some payment processors excel in one area compared to another, so be sure that whomever you go with excels at ecommerce credit card processing.
+This will help you process card not present transactions, which are key to your online success.
+You are probably already working with a merchant service provider who can support these transactions and add them to those of your brick and mortar business, which is a plus.
+However, it might be worth it for you to shop around for rates because in-person rates differ from card not present transaction rates.
+In addition to that, some payment processors excel in one area compared to another, so be sure that your choice excels at eCommerce credit card processing.

 6. Market Your New eCommerce Website